acend/cilium-basics-training/content/en/docs/10/02/_index.md

 ## Task {{% param sectionnumber %}}.1: Enable the Host Firewall in Cilium

-We need to enable the host firewall in the cilium config.
+We need to enable the host firewall in the Cilium config.
 This can be done using Helm:

 ```bash